andy-sweet/fcdiff/doc/methods.rst

-Similarly, let :math:`\tilde{B}_{nmu}` denote the random Pearson correlation coefficient between the fMRI BOLD contrast time series from regions :math:`n` and :math:`m` of patient :math:`u`. :math:`\tilde{B}_{nmu}` is dependent on the connectivity state of the patient, and is drawn from the same mixture of Normal distributions as the healthy correlations
+Similarly, let :math:`\tilde{B}_{nmu}` denote the random Pearson correlation coefficient between the fMRI BOLD contrast time series from regions :math:`n` and :math:`m` of patient :math:`u`.
+This is dependent on the connectivity state of the patient, and is drawn from the same mixture of Normal distributions as the healthy correlations

 .. math::
     p(\tilde{b}_{nmh} | \tilde{f}_{nm}; \mu, \sigma)